Terri Harper

 Terri Harper (born 2 November 1996) is a British professional boxer.
-She has held world championships in three weight classes including the World Boxing Organization (WBO) female lightweight title since September 2024, and previously the World Boxing Council (WBC) female super featherweight title from 2020 to 2021, and the World Boxing Association (WBA) and International Boxing Organization (IBO) female light middleweight titles from 2022 to 2024.
+She has held world championships in three weight classes, the World Boxing Organization (WBO) female lightweight title from 2024 to 2026, the World Boxing Council (WBC) female super-featherweight title from 2020 to 2021, and the World Boxing Association (WBA) and International Boxing Organization (IBO) female light-middleweight titles from 2022 to 2024.
 She became the second British woman after Nicola Adams to win a major world championship.

 Early life

 Born on 2 November 1996 in Denaby Main, Harper was raised in Yorkshire with her two brothers and sister.
 She got into boxing at the age of 12 after watching Jack Osbourne box on the TV show Jack Osbourne: Adrenaline Junkie.
 After winning a silver medal as an amateur at the 2012 European Junior Championships, Harper stepped away from the sport to concentrate on her education.
 She returned to amateur boxing after completing her GCSEs, only to become disillusioned with the sport after losing her first two bouts.
 While deciding whether or not to continue with boxing, Harper received a call from a boxing promoter with an offer to turn over to the professional side of the sport.
 She subsequently accepted the offer, and stated that she has "never looked back since".